 Awardees are also required, post-award, to submit a Data Management Plan (DMP) that addresses how data generated in the course of the work performed under an ARPA-E award will be preserved and, as appropriate, shared publicly.
 The Prime Recipient must submit a completed and signed DMP - as part of the Team's Intellectual Property Management Plan - to ARPA-E within six weeks of the effective date of the ARPA-E funding agreement.
-The DMP must meet the minimum requirements set forth in ARPA-E's "Applicant Guide to Award Negotiations" available at the following website: http://arpa-e.energy.gov/?q=arpa-e-sitepage/pre-award-guidance."
+The DMP must meet the minimum requirements available at the following website: https://arpa-e.energy.gov/?q=site-page/project-management-reporting-requirements.